-What Can a Handyman Do in Culpeper in Culpeper County, Virginia?
+What Can a Handyman Do Without a License in Culpeper in Culpeper County, Virginia?

 In Culpeper (Town of Culpeper), most “handyman” work can be done without a Virginia contractor license only if each job stays under the state’s small-project threshold and you avoid regulated trades (electrical/plumbing/HVAC/gas).
 Once you exceed the threshold (per job, including labor and materials) or you perform work in trades that require a state trade license, Virginia requires a DPOR contractor license and (often) local permits/business licensing.